auto-pi-lot/autopilot/docs/examples/blink.rst

 We set the stage block and never clear it so that the :class:`.Pilot` doesn't wait for a trigger to call the next stage -- it just does it as soon as the previous one completes.

-See :meth:`~autopilot.core.pilot.Pilot.run_task` for more detail on this loop.
+See :meth:`~autopilot.agents.pilot.Pilot.run_task` for more detail on this loop.

 Stage Methods
 --------------